fosterlab/clust-perturb/README.md

 clusts2 = clust.perturb(corum_5000, clustering.algorithm = "hierarchical", noise = 0.2) # higher noise
 ```

 `cluster.perturb` is a general purpose wrapper for many clustering algorithms.
-To use an arbitrary algorithm so, the arguments `clustering.algorithm`, `edge.list.format`, and `cluster.format` must be functions.
+To use an arbitrary algorithm, the arguments `clustering.algorithm`, `edge.list.format`, and `cluster.format` must be functions.
 Here is an example that explicitly sets these functions for hierarchical clustering

 ```r
 library(igraph)